-Employees want an atmosphere that provides them with a sense of security.
+Employees want an atmosphere that provides them with a sense of psychological safety.

 Pride yourself in your organization being a safe space.
 Employees should feel that they can be themselves and talk about things that are on their minds.
 Employees should be able to feel comfortable speaking with their manager, or team to let them know if they need any additional resources or feel they need to address something at the workplace.

 A safe space allows employees to feel comfortable and confident that they are cared about.
 Allowing employees to feel safe helps them come forth with things they feel they need to chat about can make a big difference.